 SK Secret Key

-SONAR Sound Navigation and Ranging

 UML Universal Modelling Language

 General S-102 data product description

 Title: Bathymetric Surface Product Specification

 Abstract: This document is a Product Specification for a bathymetric surface which may be used alone or as an important element/source for future S-100 conformant ECDIS navigation.
 The product is defined as a data set with different coverages.
 This Product Specification includes a content model and separate encodings.